 On our recent visit to Johannesburg, I had some reservation about seeing the Apartheid Museum.
 I knew it would be hard, emotional and might make me angry.
 We were enjoying the city as a whole and thought this might just drag us down enough to reverse our original feelings.
 I finally decided that we should go for it, so on our second day of the Hop-on – Hop off ride, we got off at the famous #5 stop which was the museum.
 This is how it felt to be confronted by a dark past in South Africa’s history.

 The front of the museum is a quite ordinary.
 Very brown and lackluster.
-You pay your entrance fee which was less than $5.
+You pay your apartheid museum entrance fee of roughly $5 converted from South African currency (Rand).
 Behind you is a huge image of Nelson Mandela, the Madiba as he is known.
 We paused to take a picture by him.
 Next, you enter through this walkway, which is where it starts to get real.
 There are two entrances, one for Whites and one for Others (everybody but whites).
 You are randomly given a ticket designating what entrance to go through, just like quite a few people where doing during the days of apartheid.

 Chinese people were classified as Black sometimes, some Negroes were classified as Asian etc..etc.
 They didn’t even bother to ask as they were not regarded as people.
 Because South Africa was rich in gold, people came from all over in search of fortune through gold mining.
 As you can imagine, various cultures living together made for a very diverse population and of course racial mixing, which was not to the liking of the government.
-Apartheid and segregation was designed to prevent this racial mixing.
+During the apartheid period, segregation was designed to prevent this racial mixing.

 After this room, we went out to the courtyard and there are full size cutouts of children and grandchildren of men and women who had emigrated to South Africa during the gold rush.
 These cutouts were posted on mirrors and formed a path along the walkway.
 To the left of these was a long wall filled with little stones, going up as high as 10 feet or so.
 I thought it was just for decoration until l heard a private guide telling the 6 tourists he had that each stone represented a life lost under apartheid.
 That was extremely sobering because there were lots and lots and lots of stones.
 Lots! :-(